SoFi Mortgage Review 2020

 The mortgage application process

 - Disclosure process.
-Borrowers can exchange all info with SoFi online through the company’s web portal, where you can review, download, upload and e-sign all documents.
+Borrowers can exchange all info with SoFi through the online portal, where you can review, upload, download and e-sign all documents.

 Communication during the process

 During the homebuying experience, borrowers can expect to communicate with SoFi reps through a combination of phone calls, emails and SoFi’s online portal.
 You’ll have an assigned loan officer, from the initial application through the preapproval and rate lock, to help guide you through the process.
 If you need additional help, member specialists are also available to answer additional questions.

 - Offers 10-, 15-, 20- and 30-year loan terms

 - Provides a student loan cash-out refinance program